Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Non-ergodic limit of sample functions

-\end{thm} \begin{proof} \begin{enumerate}[label=(\alph*), leftmargin=.95cm] \item The series representation of $X$ in Equation (\ref{harmlepageseries}) clearly shows a strong resemblance to a Fourier series.
+and $\{\Gamma_k\}_{k=1}^\infty,\{G^{(1)}_k\}_{k=1}^\infty,\{G^{(2)}_k\}_{k=1}^\infty,\{Z_k\}_{k=1}^\infty$ are the sequences in the series representation of $X$ from Proposition \ref{series}. \end{thm} \begin{proof} The series representation of $X$ in Equation (\ref{harmlepageseries}) clearly shows a strong resemblance to a Fourier series.
 Similarly to the equivalence of the sine-cosine and exponential form of Fourier series, the process X admits the form

 where $\{A_k\}_{k=1}^\infty$ conditionally on $\left\{\Gamma_k\right\}_{k=1}^\infty$ is a sequence of complex Gaussian random variables with

 for $k\geq 1$, and $A_0=0$.
 Furthermore, we set $A_{-k}=A_k^\ast$, the complex conjugate of $A_k$, and $Z_{-k}=-Z_k$.
 One can easily verify that the exponential form in Equation (\ref{exponentialformX}) is indeed equal in distribution to the series representation (\ref{harmlepageseries}) of $X$ from Proposition \ref{series}.
 To do so, denote $\tilde{C}_k=\left(C_\alpha b_\alpha^{-1}m(\mathbb{R})\right)^{1/\alpha}\frac{\Gamma_k^{-1/\alpha}}{2}$ for ease of notation, and compute